fioprotocol/fio-devhub/_docs/general-functions/get-fee.md

 ## Processesing transactions from FIO History v1 Node

-The [Processing Transactions](https://github.com/fioprotocol/fiosdk_typescript/tree/master/examples/FioTransactionHistory#process-transactions){:target="_blank"} github page presents an example of how to get the fees paid from a FIO History v1 Node:
+The [Processing Transactions](https://github.com/fioprotocol/fiosdk_typescript/tree/master/examples/FioTransactionHistory#process-transactions){:target="_blank"} github page presents an example of how to get the fees paid from a FIO History v1 Node:.

 ## Retrieving Fee from Transaction Digest